On the Capacity of Erasure-prone Quantum Storage with Erasure-prone Entanglement Assistance: Proof of Theorem

 \begin{remark} Note that the additional constraint (\ref{c:decb}) that we impose for $\widetilde{\mbox{CS}}\widetilde{\mbox{SRA}}$, guarantees that the above quantum encoding procedure is feasible for $\widetilde{\mbox{QS}}\widetilde{\mbox{EA}}$, i.e., the map to produce (\ref{eq:enc1}) from $Q_0A$ to $Q_1\dots Q_N$ is isometric.
 Recall that according to the problem formulation the encoding needs not be restricted to isometric maps.
 Restricted as it might seem, our approach (combined with space-sharing) provides optimal quantum schemes for all regimes where capacity is known (Case 1 and Case 2 in Theorem \ref{thm:region}) and is conjectured to be optimal in the remaining regime (Case 3) as well. \end{remark}

 The quantum decoding process follows from \cite[Theorem 2]{Sun_Jafar_QuStorage}.
-Note that the same classical constraints are satisfied, i.e., (\ref{c:edec}) for the decoding of $Y_0$ from each decoding set (i.e., any $K$ storage nodes and any $K_B$ SR-nodes) and (\ref{c:sec}) for the security of $Y_0$ from the complement of each decoding set (i.e., any $N-K$ storage nodes and any $N_B-K_B$ SR-nodes).
+Note that the same classical constraints are satisfied, i.e., (\ref{c:edec}) for the decoding of $Y_0$ from each decoding set (i.e., any $K$ storage systems and any $K_B$ SR-systems) and (\ref{c:sec}) for the security of $Y_0$ from the complement of each decoding set (i.e., any $N-K$ storage systems and any $N_B-K_B$ SR-systems).
 Thus, \cite[Theorem 2]{Sun_Jafar_QuStorage} guarantees perfect recovery for any decoding set (the decoding sets are identical for $\widetilde{\mbox{CS}}\widetilde{\mbox{SRA}}(N,K,N_B,K_B)$ and $\widetilde{\mbox{QS}}\widetilde{\mbox{EA}}(N,K,N_B,K_B)$).
 For the sake of completeness let us briefly sketch the decoding procedure of \cite[Theorem 2]{Sun_Jafar_QuStorage} here.

 Fix any $\mathcal{K}, \mathcal{K}_B$.
 Consider the state for $RQ_1\dots Q_N B = R Q_{\mathcal{K}} B_{\mathcal{K}_B} Q_{\mathcal{K}^c} B_{\mathcal{K}^c_B}$, expressed as follows.

 where for any matrix ${\bf A}$ and any set $\mathcal{K}$, ${\bf A}_{\mathcal{K}}$ denotes the sub-matrix of ${\bf A}$ with all columns whose indices are in $\mathcal{K} = \{k_1, \cdots, k_{|\mathcal{K}|}\}$,